WorldHealthOrganization/smart-immunizations-measles-catopia/input/pagecontent/index.md

 ### Summary
-This implementation guide includes a machine-readable representation of WHO guidelines for immunization, as documented in the WHO Digital Adaptation Kit: SMART Guidelines for Immunizations (link forthcoming) and explicitly encodes computer-interoperable logic, including data models, terminologies, and logic expressions, in a computable language to support implementation of immunization use cases by WHO Member States.
+This implementation guide includes a machine-readable representation of WHO guidelines for immunization, as documented in the kENYA Immunization Digital Adaptation Kit: SMART Guidelines for Immunizations (link forthcoming) and explicitly encodes computer-interoperable logic, including data models, terminologies, and logic expressions, in a computable language to support implementation of immunization use cases by WHO Member States.

 The guide is part of the [WHO SMART Guidelines approach](https://www.who.int/teams/digital-health-and-innovation/smart-guidelines) to support countries to integrate WHO global health and data recommendations into digital systems accurately and consistently.
 It defines a series of FHIR Resources, Profiles, Extensions, and Terminology based on the WHO Immunization Digital Adaptation Kit (link forthcoming).